Geneva: a small city of great importance

 Quick facts about Geneva

 Geneva is a small city in Switzerland, but with lots to offer.
-Sitting on the southern tip of Geneva Lake, it is a home to UN’s headquarters, many agencies, and the Red Cross, which makes it a global center of diplomatic and humanitarian activity.
+Sitting on the southern tip of Geneva Lake, it is a home to UN’s headquarters, many agencies, such as the Red Cross, which makes it a global center of diplomatic and humanitarian activity.
 With just few kilometers from border with France, Geneva is greatly influenced by French language and culture, both in cuisine and in night life.

 Recognizable symbol of the city is Jet d’Eau fountain, shooting up water 140m above the lake.
 The Old Town with its cobbled streets is home to famous Flower Clock in finely landscaped Jardin Anglais and historical landmark of Reformation – St. Pierre Cathedral.
 City center is lined with high-end Swiss watches and chocolate shops, something that Switzerland is famous for.